Treatment for prostate enlargement

 - Renal failure

-Changing only a lifestyle sometimes may help to relief the symptoms of a prostate enlargement and avoid the further illness development and deterioration.
+Changing only a lifestyle sometimes may help relieve prostate enlargement symptoms and avoid further illness development and deterioration.

 I usually advise my patients to: